Poko-Apps/CodMDumper/README.md

 # About CodDumper
-This is CodMDumper that can dump libil2cpp.so of call of duty mobile.
+This is CodMDumper (Call Of Duty Dumper) that can dump libil2cpp.so of call of duty mobile.
 Specifically made for codm .

 ## Supported Versions